Find a Qualified Attorney Near You

 Get Legal Help With Your Cat Bite Injury

 If a cat bite has injured you, you may have grounds for a personal injury lawsuit.
 A client relationship with a personal injury lawyer can help you hold animal owners and their insurance companies accountable through cat-bite or dog-bite lawsuits.
-Most dog-bite lawyers will also handle cat-bite cases, and a free consultation is usually just a phone number away.
+Most dog-bite lawyers will also handle cat-bite cases, and a free consultation is usually just a phone call away.

 Next Steps